 The Ross Fountain in Princes Street Gardens beneath Edinburgh Castle.

-St Cuthbert's Cemetery, next to Princes Street Gardens.
+St Cuthbert's Cemetery, next to Princes Street Gardens also has great views of the castle.

 Edinburgh Castle entrance by day.